microsoft/DirectXShaderCompiler/docs/DXIL.rst

 136 WavePrefixBitCount            returns the count of bits set to 1 on prior lanes 137 AttributeAtVertex_            returns the values of the attributes at the vertex.
-138 ViewID                        returns the view index
+138 ViewID                        returns the view index 139 RawBufferLoad                 reads from a raw buffer and structured buffer 140 RawBufferStore                writes to a RWByteAddressBuffer or RWStructuredBuffer
 === ============================= =================================================================================================================